iotaledger/goshimmer/documentation/docs/protocol_specification/components/mana.md

 `Events` are essential to study what happens within the module from the outside.

 Note, that `revokeBaseMana1` accesses the mana entry of the nodes within `Base Mana Vector`, therefore all values are updated with respect to `t`.
-Notice the two branches after the condition.
+Notice the two conflicts after the condition.
 When `Base Mana` values had been updated before the transaction's timestamp, a regular update is carried out.
 However, if `t` is older, than the transaction timestamp, an update in the "past" is carried out and values are updated up to `LastUpdated`.
 ```go